osrf/gazebo_user_guide/src/overview_license.md

 ### Gazebo Source Code
 Gazebo is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).

-### Gazebo Model Database
-All models, materials, and meta-data distributed through the Gazebo Model Database is licensed under the [Creative Commons Attribution 3.0 Uported License](http://creativecommons.org/licenses/by/3.0/).

-### How to apply the license

-As a developer for Gazebo, you need to add the following comment block to the top of each file you plan on contribute to Gazebo.
+Gazebo developers must add the following comment block to the top of each file contributed to Gazebo.

 ~~~
 /*